The Help Center

 Like leaves on a tree we are different in personality, we have different outlooks and histories, we are drawn to different approaches.
 My particular areas of interest include helping clients develop fulfilling relationships in both intimate relationshionshps as well with broader social networks, & healing from difficult childhood experiences.
 I would welcome a chat with you before you make an appointment, so you can decide if I'm the best person to walk alongside you.
 Deciding to engage the services of a counsellor is not a small decision.

 As a university trained counsellor, I am always updating my knowledge so I can help you in the best possible way.
-I maintain registration with peak Counselling Professional bodies PACFA, CCAA & ACA, and abide by the Counsellor's Code of Conduct & Ethics.
+I maintain registration with our peak Counselling Professional bodies PACFA & ACA, and abide by the Counsellor's Code of Conduct & Ethics.
 I participate in regular Supervision to ensure best practices.
 Your safety and well-being is my prime concern.
-You have the right to lodge a complaint with a counsellor's Professional body.
+You have the right to lodge a complaint with our Professional bodies.
 This is to protect you and the reputation of the profession as a whole.
+I hold myself accountable to working ethically and respectfully with you, with sensitivity to your indivudual needs.

 What are your fees and how long is a session?

 Sessions generally last 60 minutes.
-Extended sessions are available on the booking site - whilst exhausting, intensive sessions may also allow us to make headway faster.
+Extended sessions are available on the booking site - whilst exhausting, intensive sessions may also allow us to make headway faster and do the deeper work that brings impactful, lasting change.

 I encourage you to let me know how our sessions are impacting on you.
 You are not a number to me.
 Your on-going well-being is my concern.